Longo-Lab/Longo-Lab.github.io/docs/tutorials/de_dashboard.md

 ### gProfiler results

-The last 6 tabs show the [gProfiler](https://biit.cs.ut.ee/gprofiler/gost) enrichment results in both graphical and tabular format, separately for the following gene categorizations: direct + indirect enhancement/suppression genes, only direct enhancement/suppression genes, and compensatory enhancement/suppression genes.
+The <span class="tab-name">gProfiler</span> grouped tabs show the [gProfiler](https://biit.cs.ut.ee/gprofiler/gost) enrichment results in both graphical and tabular format, separately for the following gene categorizations: direct + indirect enhancement/suppression genes, only direct enhancement/suppression genes, and compensatory enhancement/suppression genes.
 The number of genes in each category can be seen in the <span class="tab-name">Summary table</span> tab.

 gProfiler takes a list of ranked genes as input, and outputs enrichment from multiple sources including Gene Ontology terms, biological pathways, regulatory motifs of transcription factors, and more.
 We rank the input genes list by LFC, either shrunken or unshrunken as indicated in the <span class="tab-name">Summary table</span> tab.

+{: .info-title }
+> Try it out
+>
+> Toggle the **gProfiler** tab to expand and collapse the grouped tabs.

 The <span class="tab-name">gProfiler plot</span> tabs show the enrichment analysis results in a Manhattan-like plot, separately for enhancement and suppression genes.
 Each point represents a functional term, and its data source is color-coded along the x-axis.
 The y-axis shows the adjusted enrichment p-values in negative log10 scale, where the higher the value, the more enriched the term.